CyrusHasanvand/LangChain-PDF-to-LLM-Q-A-with-RAG/README.md

 )
 chunks = text_splitter.split_documents(documents)
 ```
+In this text splitter, ```chunk size``` sets the maximum threshold to define a chunk; on the other hand, ```chunk overlap``` allows a sequential of chunks to have a maximum similar data to help chunks have a deliverable meaning when they are requested by a similarity measure.
+In this situation, we don't lose the meaning behind the texts.
+In addition, separators help
 ## Embedding and FIASS Vector store
 After splitting the information, we use an embedding tool such as ```Sentence Transformer``` to vectorize the information as follows:
 ```python